Edward Conard: The Upside of Inequality

 Conard published The Upside of Inequality: How Good Intentions Undermine the Middle Class in September 2016.
 The book debuted at #8 on The New York Times top ten non-fiction list and reached #1 on The New York Times business book list.

 The Upside of Inequality was met with positive reviews, including former president of Harvard University and economist Larry Summers, a very tough critic on the other side of the aisle, blurbed "I profoundly disagree but respect the clarity with which he makes his case..." and called it "a very valuable contribution" that will "sharpen your thinking on critical economic issues."
 Noted economist Tyler Cowen who wrote on Bloomberg News: "Conard's central idea is that risk-bearing equity capital is the truly scarce asset in most economic situations, and economic analysis should adapt accordingly.
 He is very creative in seeing some of the implications of this view.
 I... found it very stimulating to ponder.
 It puts many of the pieces together in a new and different way."
 Harvard economist Greg Mankiw recommended Upside and interviewed Conard on C-SPAN.
 David Author, George Borjas, Larry Lindsey, and other prominent economists also praised it.
 National Review said the book is a "rousing defense of conservative beliefs about how markets and incentives drive prosperity."

+The Economics of Inequality in High-Wage Economies

+In 2021, Conard contributed the concluding chapter, “The Economics of Inequality in High-Wage Economies,” to the Oxford University textbook United States, Income Wealth, Consumption, and Inequality, which includes chapters by Emmanuel Saez, Jared Bernstein, Richard Burkhauser, Gerald Auten, and David Splinter among others.
+The chapter summarizes and updates the arguments Conard made in his previous books—that inequality has been predominantly earned and consequently accelerates the growth of middle-class incomes in the United States relative to other high-wage economies.
+The chapter references over 100 academic sources.

+Macro Roundup

+Since 2022, Conard and his research team have published a daily nonpartisan summary of the most salient economic news and research.
+The Roundup, which summarizes a variety of sources, makes Conard’s ongoing research freely available to the public in a newsletter and searchable database (with entries that predate 2022).